Nazareth, Pennsylvania: Martin Guitar

-Nazareth is the global headquarters for C. F. Martin & Company, founded in 1833, which manufactures Martin guitars.
-Martin Guitars have been used by some of the world's most prominent guitarists, including Johnny Cash, Elvis Presley, Bob Dylan, Hank Williams, Neil Young, John Lennon, Willie Nelson, Kurt Cobain, Eric Clapton, John Mayer, and others.
+Nazareth houses the global headquarters and main factory of C. F. Martin & Company, which manufactures acoustic guitars and ukuleles.
+Founded in New York City in 1833, it relocated to Nazareth in 1839.
+Martin guitars have been used by some of the world's most prominent guitarists, including Johnny Cash, Elvis Presley, Bob Dylan, Hank Williams, Neil Young, John Lennon, Willie Nelson, Kurt Cobain, Eric Clapton, and John Mayer.

-Martin guitars are handmade instruments, which historically were made by artisans who apprenticed for years to learn their trade.
-They are now largely manufactured on an assembly line monitored and assisted by workers, computers, and lasers, which have lowered manufacturing costs, improved production speed, and permitted the company to compete with foreign manufacturers, which have allowed the company to survive and thrive into the 21st century.

 Cement manufacturing

 In the 1960s, at least three large cement companies surrounded the Nazareth borough area, Essroc (formally Coplay Cement), Hercules Cement, and Penn-Dixie Cement Companies.
 The Coplay plant on the south side has undergone company ownership changes through the years (and was also known as the Nazareth Cement Company, among other names).
 Hundreds of union laborers of the United Gypsum, Lime and Cement Unions worked in each plant around the town from the early 1900s.

 Stories of the hard pre-union days at the cement plants are replete with the description of twelve-hour days for survival wages, poor working and health conditions, and many dangerous incidents and accidents causing loss of life and or limb without medical plans or benefits to survivors.
 Since the 1980s, however, the automation of the plants and eventual reselling of them to foreign firms has brought about the loss of most of the high-paying union cement jobs, presenting a blow to the Lehigh Valley economy.
-The impact on the local economy of these lost cement jobs was intensified by the ultimate closing of neighboring Bethlehem Steel in 2003.
+The impact on the local economy of these lost cement jobs was intensified by the closure of Bethlehem Steel in 2003.
 In the case of Bethlehem Steel, it was not automation and modernization that downsized the workforce, but failure to modernize the mills, overloaded management, and a laissez-faire management attitude about foreign competition and cheap foreign steel production.